oharaandrew314/TrustGrapher/readme.txt

 The events per tick slider value is now saved as a property Added revision number to frame title

+	Revision 48
+Replaced the GraphManager with a list of SimGraphPairs Added option to TrustGrapher Options window to change playback slider mode between scrub and drag & drop Moved the entity display predicates to the GraphPair class The Algorithm Loader window now runs on startup and the menu bar is disabled until it is loaded When the view mode is changed, the log no longer needs to be reread The playbackPanel buttons will now update after the playbackSlider has been released If the program is run from a jar, it will now save the properties file next to it.
+Otherwise, is will just be saved in the project root directory
+Removed several unnecessary fields from TrustGrapher and simplified the initialization of the EventPlayerListeners Javadocs

 --------------------------------------------------------------------------------

 ---------------